 Kaixin's loans to used car dealerships are structured on a finance lease basis, whereby the entity lessor sells Kaixin the vehicle before leasing it back from Kaixin, although for accounting purposes the transaction is not treated as a sale as it is not substantively a sale due to the economic substance of the transaction.
 In spite of this arrangement, upon completing the purchase of the subject vehicle, Kaixin does not formally transfer the registration of the vehicle into Kaixin's name.
 Kaixin also does not file mortgage registrations relating to the lease of the vehicle.
 Instead, Kaixin's contract with the lessor obligates them not to take any action that could undermine Kaixin's title to the vehicle.
 In addition, Kaixin retains in its control all documents relating to the vehicle and title, and provide markings for the vehicle identifying it as owned by Kaixin.
 However, these steps would not prevent a good-faith third-party buyer from taking legal title to the vehicle if the lessor attempted to sell the vehicle without Kaixin's knowledge.
-If the lessor sells the vehicle without Kaixin's knowledge, Kaixin would face potential inventory shortages of vehicles, liability for breach of contract if there is another contract selling the same vehicle, and costs attempting to recover from the lessor its losses from unauthorized sale of the vehicle.
-Kaixin might not be able to recover from the lessor its losses from unauthorized sale of vehicle, or claim the legal title of the vehicle back, which would have a material adverse effect on our business, results of operations and financial condition.
+If the lessor sells the vehicle without Kaixin's knowledge, Kaixin would face potential inventory shortages of vehicles, liability for breach of contract if there is another contract selling the same vehicle, and costs attempting to recover from the lessor its losses from unauthorized sale of vehicle, or claim the legal title of the vehicle back, which would have a material adverse effect on our business, results of operations and financial condition.